Skip to content

 • Day care centres have a twofold objective: ‘improving and maintaining the highest possible level of personal autonomy and supporting families or informal carers’ (Article 24 of the Law on the Promotion of personal autonomy and care for dependent persons – LAPAD).
 Night care centres also offer a crucial respite service to carers but they are much less common than day centres.

-• Finally, residential care may be permanent if it becomes the dependant’s main residence (only valid for second and third degrees of dependency), or only temporary (g. short stays for convalescence, holidays and illness, or to provide some rest for informal carers).
+Finally, residential care may be permanent if it becomes the dependant’s main residence (only valid for second and third degrees of dependency), or only temporary (e.g. short stays for convalescence, holidays and illness, or to provide some rest for informal carers).

 Institutional LTC service providers include regional and municipal centres, as well as private sector institutions (Rodríguez Cabrero et al., 2016).
-The providers forming part of the System for Autonomy and Care for Dependency (SAAD) network must be accredited by the Autonomous Regions.
-Home care services tend to predominate over institutional services in the country.
-According to the SAAD, 32.3% of beneficiaries received home care services (tele-assistance, home care), compared to 13.3% of beneficiaries receiving residential care (21% if day/night centres are included) at the end of 2017.
+The providers forming part of the System for Autonomy and Care for Dependency (Sistema para la Autonomía y Atención a la Dependencia – SAAD) network must be accredited by the Autonomous Regions.

-The 65+ and 80+ population with dependency account respectively for 72.2% and 54.5% of all beneficiaries of the system.
+As of late 2024, the people aged 65+ and 80+ population with dependency account respectively for 73.29% and 54.02% of all beneficiaries of the system[4].
 It is important to note the central place of women in the LTC system who are the main beneficiary group, both in relation to the total population (53.4%) and (particularly) in relation to the population aged 65 and over (73.8%) as well as the main provider of care (62.4% of the caregiving population).

 Implementation of the LTC system in Spain was practically on hold between 2012 and 2015 due to fiscal consolidation policies, resulting from the economic crisis.
 These have led to cuts in public expenditure, which have negatively affected the extent of coverage, the level of protection and the quality of benefits, especially in relation to community-based and cash benefits.
-Over its 10 years of existence, the performance of the SAAD has demonstrated positive aspects, such us the creation of a system of universal coverage for situations of dependency, support to informal carers and an expansion in community-based services (as opposed to residential services).
-Yet, waiting lists to access LTC benefits remain long, the quality of certain jobs in social services is deficient, coverage across Autonomous Communities can be unequal, financial commitments by the central administration are decreasing and coordination between social and health services in the field of dependency remains problematic.
+Over its 10 years of existence, the performance of the SAAD has demonstrated positive aspects, such as the creation of a system of universal coverage for situations of dependency, support to informal carers and an expansion in community-based services (as opposed to residential services).
+Yet, waiting lists to access LTC benefits remain long with 142,466 persons on the “waiting list for services” as of the end of 2024[5].
+The quality of certain jobs in social services is deficient, coverage across Autonomous Communities can be unequal, financial commitments by the central administration are decreasing and coordination between social and health services in the field of dependency remains problematic.

 Carer-friendly policy environment